engteam14/engteam14.github.io/files.md

-Based on our storyboards, we then planned how we will transition between different states of the game.
-We did that using a UML State Diagram as shown below:
+Based on our storyboards, we then designed a Use Case diagram (as shown in the "Use Case" section on our website"), based of which we then designed a State Diagram to show how we will transition between different states of the game.
+The UML State Diagram is shown below:

 ![State_Diagram](/media/State_Diagram_4.png)
 *UML State Diagram*